 - 5.5.
 Policy DM23 of the Chelmsford Local Plan states that planning permission will be granted for development that respects the character and appearance of the area in which it is located.
 Development must be compatible with its surroundings having regard to scale, siting, form, architecture, materials, boundary treatments and landscape.
 The design of all new buildings and extensions must be of high quality, well proportioned, have visually coherent elevations, active elevations and create safe, accessible and inclusive environments. - 5.6.
-The proposed development has been laid out in a similar layout to the existing garages, back-toback with existing houses to create an additional street to Medway Close.
-The scale and design of the proposed dwellings reflect the existing character of the area.
-A development of twostorey dwellings within the context of a suburban residential area containing predominantly two-storey dwellings is considered to be very much in keeping with the prevailing character of the locality. - 5.7.
+The proposed development has been laid out similar to the existing garages, back-to-back with existing houses to create a defined street extending from Medway Close.
+The scale and proportions of the proposed dwellings reflect the existing character of the area.
+To the front of the buildings is a road instead of garden like local properties tend to have, but the absence of development beyond the site to the front of those properties (Plots 1-5) with the exception of Plot 6 achieves an appropriate synergy with the local character and is not harmful to any existign street character.
+A development of two-storey dwellings within the context of a suburban residential area containing predominantly two-storey dwellings is considered to be very much in keeping with the prevailing character of the locality.
+Some more vernacular attributes, such as subservient, boarded first floor connection over parking, pitched gablet and porch canopies, etc. have been included within the design which are not prevalent features of the area, but these are positive attributes which enhance the design approach of the scheme and again do not harm any existing street character.

+- 5.7.
 The proposed development is accompanied by a landscape plan, which details the proposed scheme of shrub and tree planting; as well as boundary treatments including walls and close boarded fences.
 These measures are proposed to soften the impact of the development and assist in integrating the site into its context. - 5.8.
 The proposal complies with Policy DM23 of the Chelmsford Local Plan.